2021 KICKBALL LEAGUE OF ROCHESTER RULES

 The runner at 1st base will be awarded 2nd base if an overthrow is towards them and or across the Overthrow Line area by 1st base.

-The runner at 1st base will not be awarded 2nd base if the overthrow is across any other area of the field, unless the 1st base runner has crossed the Aggressive Movement Plane, which suggests that the runner is making a turn to or attempt at 2nd.
+The runner at 1st base will not be awarded 2nd base if the overthrow is across any other area of the field, unless the 1st base runner has crossed the Aggressive Movement Plane, which suggests that the runner is making a turn towards or an attempt at 2nd.

 Runners in “DEAD BALL” scenarios caused by an overthrow, who are returning to a base have already owned and advanced, constituting an advancement motion; unless forced back to the base for a tag up.
-Base advancement on an overthrown tag up play can only be allowed of the tagged up player secures the tag and again leaves the base in the proper direction before the ball passes the overthrow line.
+Base advancement on an overthrown tag up play can only be allowed if the tagged up player secures the tag and again leaves the base in the proper direction before the ball passes the overthrow line.
+Lead and applicable subsequent runners are considered advancing only if they are off the base when the referee calls “DEAD BALL”; even if they already owned, advanced, and returned to the base.

 "DEAD BALL" will be called if a ball is thrown, kicked, or deflected into any "FOREIGN OBJECT"